 Being a nation of food lovers, Paris has cafes aplenty that offer top-class coffee, pastries, bread, and wine.
 Since you will be spending a month in the city, you have time to pull up at a new cafe every day and watch the city go by.

 You can also pick up some bread and cheese from a local store and have a picnic at the Le Jardin du Luxembourg (Luxembourg Gardens).

 No matter which street you head to, there is something magical about strolling down the streets of Paris, especially at night.

 - Best Luxury Hotel: Four Seasons Hotel George V Paris

 - Best Mid-Range Hotel: Best Western Plus Hotel Sydney Opera

 - Best Budget Hotels: Hotel De Fluerie

 See Related: Best Party Cities in Europe

 Every corner of Florence has a piece of art that traces the history of the Renaissance.
 Making it one of the top reasons to travel to Italy.

 The city displays gorgeous architecture, ancient streets, and captivating art galleries that simply cannot be missed.
-A month long vacation will feel insufficient in Florence with so much to do and see.
+A month long vacation will feel insufficient in Florence of Tuscany with so much to do and see.